Waterkant: History

-Current situation
+21st century

 Waterkant has remained one of the most important and busiest streets of the city.
 On the waterside of the street, there are many food stalls and terraces.
 The street is aligned with important buildings like the Weigh House, the Central Bank, the Ministry of Social Affairs, the Central Market and the Martin Luther Church.
 All buildings are made of wood except for the Weigh House and the Central Bank which are built in stone, and a brick house at number 10.
 The ferry to Meerzorg is located on Waterkant.

-Rehabilitation project
+Redevelopment in 2024/25

-As part of the Paramaribo Urban Rehabilitation Program (PURP), the Waterkant will be rehabilitated to embellish and preserve it as a historical heritage.
-The project contains the redesigning of the area between the National Assembly building and the Waaggebouw (Weigh House).
-The area between the street and the river on the Waterkant will also be worked on, including the renovation of existing restaurants and renewal of lighting and street masts.
-The project is set to start in June 2024 and is estimated to take up to 15 months.
+In 2020, preparations began for the redevelopment of the Waterkant, from the Waag to the Onafhankelijkheidsplein (Independence Square).
+It is part of the Paramaribo Urban Rehabilitation Program (PURP).
+Construction began around May 2024.
+In November 2025, the section up to the Stenen Trap ('Stone Stairs') was opened, featuring a completely newly designed Craft Market, hospitality venues with terraces, a small urban park, a playground, benches, a boulevard, and public restrooms.